koppor/tugboat-mirror/README.md

     pip install -r requirements.txt

 ## Notes

 This repository directly hosts the PDF files as they are expected to remain unchanged over time.
 Consequently, incorporating [Git Large File Storage (LFS)](https://git-lfs.github.com/) would introduce an unnecessary technical complexity and requirement.
 By avoiding Git LFS, we aim to keep the repository accessible and simple for all users, ensuring straightforward cloning and fetching processes without the need for additional Git configurations.

+There is BibTeX data available for all the articles: http://ftp.math.utah.edu/pub/tex/bib/tugboat.html.

 ## Legal and Ethical Considerations